andrei-popa/alfred-dexonline/README.md

 # alfred-dexonline
-Alfred workflow for searching romanian words definitions in [dexonline.ro](https://dexonline.ro) dictionary.
+Alfred workflow for searching Romanian words definitions in [dexonline.ro](https://dexonline.ro) dictionary.
-Dexonline.ro is a well-known romanian online dictionary.
-Word definitions are permanently updated and maintained by contributors.
+Dexonline.ro is a well-known Romanian online dictionary.
+Words definitions are permanently updated and maintained by contributors.

-This Alfred workflow makes it easy to search romanian words and instantly find their definition or synonyms.
+This Alfred workflow makes it easy to search Romanian words and instantly find their definition or synonyms.

 alfred-dexonline uses [alfy](https://github.com/sindresorhus/alfy) and dexonline.ro API.